Fix The connection was denied because the user account is not authorized for remote login

 Adding User Account to Remote Desktop Users Group

-9. Attempt to establish the connection again.
+9. Try to connect again.

 3. Check Remote Desktop Service Log On User